Best Fall Hikes in Washington (from a local)

 There is a reason this hike is called the Golden Lakes Loop: it truly lives up to its name in the fall.
 Without a doubt, it is one of the best hikes I have ever experienced during this season.
 Each corner of the trail reveals something stunning, from expansive vistas and sparkling lakes to majestic mountains and an abundance of larches.
 In fact, you might find more larches clustered together here than anywhere else in the state of Washington.

+The Golden Lakes Loop is an epic 22-mile hike that takes you through some of the most beautiful fall scenery in Washington.
 If you’re short on time and can only visit one lake, I recommend prioritizing Upper Eagle Lake first, followed by Cooney Lake.
-I found the hike to Upper Eagle to be more captivating than the trek to Cooney, although I completed the loop in a clockwise direction.
-Ultimately, regardless of which route you choose and how much you manage to see, there is an undeniable magic on this trail.
-It’s sure to make it to the top of your list as well!
+I found the hike to Upper Eagle to be more captivating than the trek to Cooney.

 Golden Lakes Loop Overview